quantiom/user-search/README.md

 ```

 ## Adding/Removing Websites
-To add or remove websites, type `node manageSites` and follow the instructions.
+To add or remove websites, run the `manageSites.js` script by typing `node manageSites` in console, and follow the instructions.
 All the websites are stored in `sites.json`, so you can edit manually instead.

 ## Credits